Chmod 755 jre-6u31-linux-x64.bin

 Manually install Sun Java Plugin + Iceweasel on Debian Wheezy

-Who, like me, are using Debian GNU / Linux as the operating system for your desktop, will certainly have noticed that a few months on this fantastic distribution has been eliminated the package version of Java product from SUN (now Oracle) and in its place is can use the version of OpenJDK .
-At the same time they are also missing the plugin for Iceweasel (the default browser installed in Debian) package related to the SUN (now Oracle) and in their place you must use the IcedTea plugin.
-However, it may happen to have the need to use their own version of Java Oracle closed and its plugin for Iceweasel and, therefore, I decided to write this guide that explains how to install them manually on your desktop and use debian painlessly closed version of Java.
-First you need to download the binary package of the ' latest version of Java from the Oracle website.
-In the moment in which there is available the write version 6 update 31.
-After downloading the appropriate files via browser, we proceed by opening a terminal and acquire root privileges, then we move to the directory where the binary file and give you the rights to read and execute even simple users:
+Who, like me, are using Debian GNU / Linux as the operating system for your desktop, will certainly have noticed that a few months of this fantastic distribution was eliminated pack version of Java produced by SUN (now Oracle) and in its place is can use the version OpenJDK .
+Simultaneously disappeared also plugin for Iceweasel (the default browser installed in Debian) package related SUN (now Oracle), and instead you must use the IcedTea plugin.
+However, it could happen to have the need to use their own version of Java closed of Oracle and its plugin for Iceweasel and, therefore, I decided to write this guide that explains how to manually install on your desktop and use debian painlessly version closed Java.
+First you need to download the binary package of the ' latest version of Java from the site of the Oracle.
+The moment I write is available version 6 update 31.
+After downloading the appropriate files via browser, we proceed by opening a terminal and gaining root privileges; then you move to the directory where the binary file and attributed to him the rights to read and execute even simple for users:

 # Chmod 755 jre-6u31-linux-x64.bin

-At this point we run the binary file downloaded, it does not return before momentanemente user without root privileges:
+At this point we need to run the binary file downloaded; what not before returning momentanemente user without root privileges:

 $ Sh jre-6u31-linux-x64.bin

-As you will note, the execution of the binary file will only create a new subdirectory in the files needed to run programs in java.
+As you will note, the execution of the binary file will only create a new subdirectory inside the files needed to run programs in java.

-At this point we are ready to teach you to use Debian as their own version of Java that you just downloaded.
-To do this we will use the tool magnifito "update-alternatives".
+At this point we are ready to teach you to use Debian as its own version of Java that you just downloaded.
+To do this we will use the tool magnifito "update-alternatives."

-Also in the end we regain root privileges and execute the following commands:
+Also in the terminal we regain root privileges and execute the following commands:

-To verify that the installation is successful, a terminal can request to know the version of Java being used by the command shown in the box and you should see a message like this:
+To verify that the installation was successful, from the terminal you can request to know the version of Java used by the command shown in the box and you should see a message like this:

 java version "1.6.0_31"